 PASSIVE TRAINING Vs ACTIVE TRAINING

-Conversely, we can employ ‘active’ training, in a more formal setting, whereby we set the dog up to succeed, followed by the wanted behaviour, followed by the reward (known as the ABC of training (Antecedent, Behaviour, Consequence).
+Conversely, we can employ ‘active’ training, in a more formal setting, whereby we set the dog up to succeed, cue the wanted behaviour, followed by the behaviour itself, then the reward (known as the ABC of training ‘Antecedent, Behaviour, Consequence’).
 The idea of setting the dog up to SUCCEED cannot be overstated.
 Failure will not do and we must always end any formal training session on a high note.
-I also believe that many trainers over rely on food and mechanical aids, ‘clickers’ for example (I’m not suggesting that clickers are a waste of time – they have their place in the correct situation).
+I also believe that many trainers overly rely on food and mechanical aids, ‘clickers’ for example (I’m not suggesting that clickers do not serve a purpose – they have their place in the correct situation).
 Better to rely on communication with our dog using EMOTIONS and body language.
 Dogs are able to pick up on the slightest nuances, ones which humans would not notice in a thousand years!

 For further blogs please visit the Home page.